screenload-app/screenload-qt/docs/RFC.md

-# Flameshot RFCs
+# ScreenLoad RFCs

-[Flameshot RFCs]: #flameshot-rfcs
+[ScreenLoad RFCs]: #screenload-rfcs

 Many changes, including bug fixes and documentation improvements can be implemented and reviewed via the normal GitHub pull request workflow.

-Some changes though are "substantial", and we ask that these be put through a bit of a design process and produce a consensus among the Flameshot community and development team.
+Some changes though are "substantial", and we ask that these be put through a bit of a design process and produce a consensus among the ScreenLoad community and development team.

 The "RFC" (request for comments) process is intended to provide a consistent and controlled path for new features to enter the language and standard